claws-lab/iscon/README.md

 	1. Check permissions of files (if not, use the command "chmod 777 *")
 	2. Execute "./demo.sh"
-	3. Check "output/reddit_demo" for the demo result of PERCY on the Reddit dataset
+	3. Check "output/reddit_demo" for the demo result of ISCON on the Reddit dataset

 Tested Environment
 ---------------